Five Tips on Sourcing Products From China

 I like to start with a broad-based search at Alibaba and Global Sources.
 These two directories, generally, are good for high-volume, mass-market products that fall into definable categories.
 They may not be suitable for unique, bespoke or one-off products.

 Also, just because a supplier is on a big Chinese business directory doesn’t mean they can deliver the goods on time, at your budget and at the quality expected of it.
 You still need to shortlist a few suppliers and work with a few before settling on one or two final suppliers.

 Once you’ve established contact, due diligence is paramount.
 Is the person that you’re talking to is who they say they are?
 Check their LinkedIn profile, one of the few social media sites that are allowed in China.
 Any self-respecting sales or business development person that deals with international customers should have a verified profile.

 Also, check out the company website.
 Does it look professional?
 Or is it a simple one-page brochure at a free hosting site?
 Don’t be swayed by “accredited” or “trusted” badges.
 They can be easily purchased or copied from elsewhere.
 Is there a registered business address for the company?
 Google the company’s name for any news, good or bad, about it.

-Next, get online with them on Skype or Hangouts.
+Next, get online with them on Skype.
 Ask them to show you their products through the webcam, unless of course, they’re dealing in industrial power generators!
 Keep the business conversation going on WeChat, a popular Chinese chat and social media app.
 Their tone and your gut feeling will tell you if they are a supplier to be trusted.